 Yeah, right, of course.
 Christopher Lee as Dracula.

 Kubrick was certainly Hammer savvy.
-He created the scene in Lolita in which Humbert Humbert goes to the drive-in theater to which Hammer's The Curse of Frankenstein with Lolita and her mother, the implication being that Humbert was secretly the monster.
+He created the scene in Lolita in which Humbert Humbert goes to the drive-in theater to watch Hammer's The Curse of Frankenstein with Lolita and her mother, the implication being that Humbert was secretly the monster.
+This was not in the book.

 I write of it in my analysis on Lolita: